 5. Get the perfect shot for Instagram

-Part of the challenge is you gotta post a photo of your burrito(s) to Instagram.
+And of course you’ll want to post a photo of your burrito(s) to Instagram.
 Lucky for you folks, both restaurants have very nice morning light.

 Blackbelly has a little atrium right when you walk in that lets in a ton of light.
 I found a nice white brick wall section and took a shot of my burrito in front of that.
 The Blackbelly burrito also comes with some hot sauce, so drizzle a little of it on top of your burrito for a more colorful shot (compare the before and after photos below).